 - Pinch of sea salt

-In the bowl of a food processor, combine all the ingredients and process until the mixture comes together is well combined.
-Roll into balls and refrigerate until ready to eat.
+Place all ingredients into the bowl of a food processor and pulse until fully combined.
+Roll into balls with your hands.
+Keep refrigerated until ready to eat.